 - 2 teaspoons cinnamon

-- 1/4 cup sugar or 2 tablespoons maple syrup
+- 2 tablespoons sugar (or 2 tablespoons maple syrup; optional)

-- 1/4 cup ground flaxseeds or flaxseed meal
+- ¼ cup ground flaxseeds (or flaxseed meal or chia seeds)

 - 1 cup applesauce